-- Transaction cost for buying and selling securities as well as bankruptcy cost is nil.
+- Transaction cost for buying and selling securities, as well as the bankruptcy cost, is nil.

-- There is symmetry of information.
-This means that an investor will have access to same information that a corporate would and investors would behave rationally.
+- There is a symmetry of information.
+This means that an investor will have access to the same information that a corporation would, and investors will thus behave rationally.

-- The cost of borrowing is the same for investors as well as companies.
+- The cost of borrowing is the same for investors and companies.

-Modigliani and Miller Approach indicates that value of a leveraged firm (firm which has a mix of debt and equity) is the same as the value of an unleveraged firm (firm which is wholly financed by equity) if the operating profits and future prospects are same.
-That is, if an investor purchases shares of a leveraged firm, it would cost him the same as buying the shares of an unleveraged firm.
+The Modigliani and Miller Approach indicates that the value of a leveraged firm (a firm that has a mix of debt and equity) is the same as the value of an unleveraged firm (a firm wholly financed by equity).
+Suppose the operating profits and future prospects are the same.
+If an investor purchases shares of a leveraged firm, it would cost him the same as buying the shares of an unleveraged firm.

 Modigliani and Miller Approach: Two Propositions without Taxes

-Proposition 1: With the above assumptions of “no taxes”, the capital structure does not influence the valuation of a firm.
-In other words, leveraging the company does not increase the market value of the company.
-It also suggests that debt holders in the company and equity share holders have the same priority i.e. earnings are split equally amongst them.
+With the above assumptions of “no taxes,” the capital structure does not influence the valuation of a firm.
+In other words, leveraging the company does not increase the company’s market value.
+It also suggests that debt holders in the company and equity shareholders have the same priority, i.e., earnings are equally split amongst them.

-Proposition 2: It says that financial leverage is in direct proportion to the cost of equity.
-With increase in debt component, the equity shareholders perceive a higher risk to for the company.
+It says that financial leverage is directly proportional to the cost of equity.
+With an increase in the debt component, the equity shareholders perceive a higher risk to the company.
 Hence, in return, the shareholders expect a higher return, thereby increasing the cost of equity.
-A key distinction here is that proposition 2 assumes that debt share holders have upper-hand as far as claim on earnings is concerned.
+A key distinction here is that Proposition 2 assumes that debt shareholders have the upper hand as far as the claim on earnings is concerned.
 Thus, the cost of debt reduces.

 Modigliani and Miller Approach: Propositions with Taxes (The Trade-Off Theory of Leverage)